 - HRB-funded researchers are expected to maximise the prospects of research being taken into practice through the commercial route by protecting intellectual property rights (IPR) where these arise.

-- The HRB and other Irish funding agencies have agreed guidelines and requirements for use by Irish Research Performing Organisations (RPOs) on the management of intellectual property that is generated by publicly funded research - Inspiring Partnership – the national IP Protocol 2016.
-Policies and resources to help industry make good use of public research in Ireland
+- The HRB and other Irish funding agencies have agreed guidelines and requirements for use by Irish Research Performing Organisations (RPOs) on the management of intellectual property that is generated by publicly funded research – Ireland’s National IP Protocol 2019.
+A Framework for Successful Research commercialisation.

 - Grant holders and RPOs should also consult the HRB General Terms and Conditions for Research Awards, which specify the responsibilities of the host institution and of the grant holder when accepting funding from the HRB.

 - Researchers who collaborate with industry should take special care to keep detailed and accurate records of their research.

 - IPR should be considered before data are submitted for publication or presented at meetings.